 The study also found that there’s a very minimal increase in risk when going from 0 to 7 drinks per week, a much higher increase in risk when going from 7 to 14 drinks per week, and an especially high risk when consuming 21 or more drinks per week.

-Overall, the study found that alcohol consumption should not be recommended to anyone to improve cardiovascular health and that everyone can benefit from drinking a little less.
+Overall, the study determined that alcohol consumption should not be recommended to anyone to improve cardiovascular health and that everyone can benefit from drinking a little less.
 It could reduce cardiovascular risk in all of us.

 Approximately 80% of cardiovascular diseases are preventable.
-This new found information is a great reminder that our lifestyle choices matter and they certainly add up.
+This new information is a great reminder that our lifestyle choices matter and they certainly add up.

 American Heart Association